jellyfin-archive/jellyfin-docs/docs/media/movies.md

     ├── Best_Movie_Ever (2019) - [720P].mp4
     └── Best_Movie_Ever (2019) - [Directors Cut].mp4
 ```
-If labels are not added to the end of filenames as shown each file will be treated a unique movie and not a multiple version of the same movie.
+If labels are not added to the end of filenames, as shown above, each file will be treated as a unique movie and not a version of the same movie.